Where to Develop Film Anywhere in the UK in 2023.

 You can process 35mm or 120 film, whether it is colour, B&W, or E-6, at this lab.

 They provide fast film developing for colour, usually same-day.
-Black and white is processed by hand and takes 48 hours.
-Expect around 5 days for E-6.
+Black and white is processed by hand.

 Camera Centre UK is a family run business with locations in Cardiff and Newport.
 While they sell digital cameras and all of the newest photo gear, their photolab also offers a lot of services.